PeanutButterRat/cryptoserve/docs/source/usage/connecting.rst

 Completing an Exercise
 ----------------------

-Please refer to :ref:`exercise_reference` to see how to complete a specific exercise.
+Please refer to :ref:`listing` to see how to complete a specific exercise.
 In general, here are some tips that you might find useful in your work:

 - Before using data recieved from the server, check to see if the **error flag** is set.
 If so, print out the message and terminate your program.